Ricardo Araújo Pereira: Life and career

-He has the skill of impersonating sports and politics personalities as well as Portuguese regional stereotypes.
-These skills are used in the television series as well as in advertising campaigns in television.
-He is also a columnist in the magazine Visão and A Bola, one of the most recognised sports newspaper in Portugal.

-He was working at Rádio Comercial until recently, where he had a show named Mixórdia de Temáticas which talks about a wide range of current events.
-He is also back at television with "Gente que não sabe estar" at TVI.
+Pereira worked at Rádio Comercial where he had a show named ‘’Mixórdia de Temáticas’’.
+He also hosted the television program "Gente que não sabe estar" at TVI.

-Ricardo was voted 76th Greatest Portuguese of all time in a Poll conducted by RTP (Rádio Televisão Portuguesa) for its Show "Grandes Portugueses", based on a similar show, "100 Greatest Britons", aired on BBC.
+Pereira was voted 76th Greatest Portuguese of all time in a Poll conducted by RTP (Rádio Televisão Portuguesa) for its Show "Grandes Portugueses", based on a similar show, "100 Greatest Britons", aired on BBC.

 In 2019, he won a Golden Globe for Comedy at the 24th Portuguese Golden Globes Gala.
 While he was unable to attend the event, he sent in a video where he thanked everyone involved in his shows.

 Prizes

 He was awarded the Arco-íris Prize, by the ILGA Portugal Association, for his contribution, as a comedian, in the fight against discrimination and homophobia.

 In 2013, he won the Crónica Grand Prize, with his book Novas Crónicas da Boca do Inferno selected by the Portuguese Association of Writers in partnership with the Municipality of Sintra.